 Outside of work, Nathan enjoys playing volleyball and curling, as well is always up for a new podcast recommendation.

 Liying Cheng (Ph.D.) is Professor and Director of the Assessment and Evaluation Group (AEG) at the Faculty of Education, Queen’s University.
-Her primary research interests are the impact of large-scale testing on instruction, the relationships between assessment and instruction, and the academic and professional acculturation of international and immigrant students, workers, and professionals to Canada.
-She conducts her research within the context of teaching and learning English as a second/foreign language including language immersion and multilingual contexts.
-Her research and teaching address and celebrate equity, diversity and inclusion.
-Liying served on the first University Council on Anti-Racism and Equity (UCARE) at Queen’s University and was the co-chair of UCARE (2018-2019).
+She had her formative years in the Chinese educational system prior to pursuing her master’s degree at the University of Reading in England and PhD at the University of Hong Kong.
+Liying conducts research into the academic and professional acculturation of international and immigrant students, workers, and professionals to Canada.
+Her research and teaching address and celebrate equity, diversity, inclusion, and indigeneity.
+Liying served on the first University Council on Anti-Racism and Equity (UCARE) at Queen’s University and was its co-chair of UCARE (2018-2019).
 Check out her recent panel forum on Reconceptualizing Inclusivity for Today’s Classrooms at the Faculty of Education https://educ.queensu.ca/reconceptualizing-inclusivity.

 Vanessa McCourt is Kaienkehaka (Mohawk) from Tyendinaga Mohawk Territory.
 She graduated from Queen’s in 2002 with a medial in Sociology and Health Studies and in 2014 graduated with a Masters of Education in Social Justice in Education at the Ontario Institute for Studies in Education at the University of Toronto.
 Vanessa has worked in the social services field with Indigenous peoples for most of her career.
 She has worked at Queen’s at the Four Directions Indigenous Student Centre for the past 12 years in recruitment, programming, special projects and events coordination and most recently, student advising.
 She worked for a short time at the Office of Indigenous Initiatives assisting to implement the recommendations of the Queen’s Truth & Reconciliation Task Force Report.